Religion in Afghanistan: Zoroastrianism

 According to the World Christian Encyclopedia, 2,000 Afghans identified as Zoroastrians in 1970.

-Indian religions
+Dharmic religions

-Historically, the Southern and eastern parts of Afghanistan had long periods of Hindu-Buddhist predominance.
+Historically, the southern and eastern parts of Afghanistan had periods where Hindus, Buddhists, and Jains were present in large numbers.

 There are about 1,300 Afghan Sikhs and a little over 600 Hindus living in different cities but mostly in Kabul, Jalalabad, and Ghazni.
 Senator Awtar Singh was the only Sikh in Afghanistan's parliament of 2010.

 A notable remnant of the Buddhist history in Afghanistan were the massive Buddhas of Bamiyan statues, carved in the 6th and 7th centuries.
 The statues were destroyed in March 2001 by the reigning Taliban as idolatrous.
 Taliban soldiers used rockets and guns to destroy them.